 Distinct from a maze, labyrinths have only one path to follow which allows the analytical thinking mind to slow and intuition to emerge.
 Called “walking meditation” and sometimes considered a “spiritual tool”, labyrinths have been found to cultivate peace, surrender and clarity on matters that weigh on us.

-What is it about, and how can it help?
+What is Labyrinth Walking about, and how can it help?

 Labyrinths have been known for over 4000 years.
 They are found, in some form, in most religions and spiritual traditions across many cultures and societies.
 A resurgence of labyrinth interest began in the 1990s and, in the time since, the applications and audience of labyrinth users has continued to broaden, and many new labyrinths have been created—now numbering over 6,000 in 80 countries.

 To enter a labyrinth is to engage in an age-old walking meditation practice which offers to calm the mind and open the soul.
 Labyrinth walking does entail focus but doesn’t require thinking and has been found helpful to promote mindfulness, healing, peace and insight.
 Contemporary books on labyrinths include applications exploring a range of dilemmas and issues including: life purpose & direction, grief/death, forgiveness, creativity, relationships, and shadow work.